 Such crystalline structures are commonly found in solid-state problems, where spin-density waves are known ground states, see Ref.
-[22] for a review and Refs.
-[23- 27] as typical examples.
-Originally such phases were predicted by P. Fulde, R. A. Ferrel, A. Larkin, and Y. Ovchinnikov in superconducting materials at large magnetic fields [28, 29].
+[18] for a review and Refs.
+[19-23] as typical examples.
+Originally such phases were predicted by P. Fulde, R. A. Ferrel, A. Larkin, and Y. Ovchinnikov in superconducting materials at large magnetic fields [24, 25].

-In the context of particle physics spatially inhomogeneous condensation was studied first in nuclear matter [30] in the form of inhomogeneous pion condensation and later in model studies for quark matter [31-34].
-Since then, such thermodynamic phases were found or discussed to be favored over phases of spatially homogeneous condensation for certain thermodynamic state variables in various effective QFTs, which are in use to model and study various features and aspects of Quantum Chromodynamics (QCD) [14, 18, 35-41].
-For example, the Nambu-Jona-Lasinio (NJL) model [42-44] or the Quark-Meson (QM) model, e.g., Refs.
-[45- 49, are used to model the spontaneous breaking of chiral symmetry in QCD - assuming spatially homogeneous condensation/vaporization - qualitatively very well.
+In the context of particle physics spatially inhomogeneous condensation was studied first in nuclear matter [26] in the form of inhomogeneous pion condensation and later in model studies for quark matter [27-30].
+Since then, such thermodynamic phases were found or discussed to be favored over phases of spatially homogeneous condensation for certain thermodynamic state variables in various effective OFTs, which are in use to model and study various features and aspects of Quantum Chromodynamics (QCD) [11, 14, 31-37].
+For example, the Nambu-Jona-Lasinio (NJL) model [38-40] or the Quark-Meson (QM) model, e.g., Refs.
+[41- 45, are used to model the spontaneous breaking of chiral symmetry in QCD - assuming spatially homogeneous condensation/vaporization - qualitatively very well.
 When allowing for spatially inhomogeneous condensation in these types of models, the inhomogeneous phase (IP) typically covers the first-order boundary between a phase of spatially homogeneous chiral condensation and the approximately2 chirally symmetric phase up to critical (end) point - at least, if these models are studied within the mean-field approximation, where bosonic quantum fluctuations are artificially suppressed, cf. Refs.
-[4, 8, 9, 15, 39, 50-54].
+[3, 5, 6, 12, 35, 46-50].

-A recent Functional Renormalization Group (FRG) study of full QCD found a region in the phase diagram of QCD with a negative wave-function renormalization [55].
+A recent Functional Renormalization Group (FRG) study of full QCD found a region in the phase diagram of QCD with a negative wave-function renormalization [51].
 While this is only a necessary condition for inhomogeneous chiral condensation, it serves as an indicator for the possibility for such and other related exotic phases in QCD.
 Possible experimental signals of inhomogeneities in so-called Lifshitz or moat regimes were recently discussed in Refs.
-[56-59].
+[52-55].
 We will discuss possibility of inhomogeneous phases in moat regimes further throughout this paper, especially in Sections III B and III C.

-However, maybe the most prominent examples for spatially inhomogeneous condensation in relativistic QFT are observed in (1 + 1)-dimensions.
-In the (1 + 1)dimensional Gross-Neveu (GN) model [60] spatially oscillating condensates have been proven to be the true absolute ground states in some regions of the phase diagram [3, 61-67].
-Even the exact spatial modulation of the inhomogeneous condensate was derived analytically in terms of known functions [63, 64] deploying techniques of supersymmetric quantum mechanics [68, 69].
-Also more involved (1+1)-dimensional models with more complicated symmetry breaking patterns exhibit an IP [16, 52, 70-72].
+However, maybe the most prominent examples for spatially inhomogeneous condensation in relativistic QFT are observed in (1+1)-dimensions.
+In the (1+1)-dimensional Gross-Neveu (GN) model [56] spatially oscillating condensates have been analytically derived and proven to be the true absolute ground states [57, 58] in some regions of the phase diagram.
+Also more involved (1+1)-dimensional models with more complicated symmetry breaking patterns exhibit an IP [48, 59-62].

-For a general review regarding IPs in the context of high-energy physics, we refer to Ref.
-[37].
+For a review regarding IPs in the context of highenergy physics, we refer to Ref.
+[33].